 - Avoid the pose if you have grievous back, shoulder or wrist injuries.

-- Always warmed up your body before attempting this backbend.
+- Always warm up your body before attempting this backbend.

 - Keep your core engaged to protect your lower back during the pose.